gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AADRM/vlatest/Get-AadrmAdminLog.md

 PS C:\>$days = (Get-Date).AddDays(-45) PS C:\>Get-AadrmAdminLog -Path "C:\Temp\AdminLog.log" -FromTime $days
 ```

 This command generates a log of administrative commands for your Azure RMS tenant, limited to items within the last 45 days (inclusive).
-The first command sets the variable for the -FromTime parameter to be today's date minus 45 days.
+The first command sets the variable for the *FromTime* parameter to be today's date minus 45 days.
 Then the second command gets the entries from the log for this time period, by using this variable.

 ## PARAMETERS